kamilazdybal/kamilazdybal.github.io/_posts/2022-08-07-making-presentations.md

   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/slides-01.png" width="600">
 </p>

-## Reduce, or ideally remove, text
+## Reduce or, ideally, remove text

 There rarely is any need in putting text on your slides.
 The audience can only pay attention to one thing at a time: either to listening what you're saying, or to reading the text on your slide.
 By putting text on your slide, you risk loosing the audience's attention.
 Prepare your speech well and you will not need much text at all.